-Claim: Internet-circulated list entitled "2005 Darwin Awards" details actual demises.
+Claim: An Internet-circulated list entitled "2005 Darwin Awards" details actual mishaps and demises.

 Yes, it's that magical time of the year again when the Darwin Awards are bestowed, honoring the least evolved among us.
 Here then, are the glorious winners.